KMU-SCRC/VLR/README.md

 # License
-KMU-SCRC HLR is Copyright © 2020-2021 Special Communication & Convergence Service Research Center, Kookmin University (KMU-SCRC).
+KMU-SCRC VLR is Copyright © 2020-2021 Special Communication & Convergence Service Research Center, Kookmin University (KMU-SCRC).
 It is free software and it can be redistributed under the terms specified in the LICENSE file.